micatkinson/nc-news/README.md

 npm install
 npm run dev

-This will host the local application for you to explore.
+This will host the local application for you to explore